Sensaura: History

 The MacRobert Award was presented to Sensaura by the Royal Academy of Engineering in 2001.

 Sensaura technology was shipped on more than 24 million game consoles and 150 million PCs (on soundcards, motherboards and external USB audio devices).
-As well as being licensed directly for the first Microsoft Xbox hardware, the technology was also available as a middleware product, GameCODA, for the Xbox, Sony PlayStation 2 and Nintendo GameCube.
+As well as being licensed directly for the first Microsoft Xbox hardware, the technology was also available as a middleware product, GameCODA, for the Xbox, PlayStation 2, and GameCube.

 In 2000, Sensaura developed a spatial audio plugin for the WinAmp media player which was downloaded 18 million times.

 In December 2003, the Sensaura business and IP portfolio was bought by Creative Technology.
 Sensaura continued to operate as an R&D division within Creative, however following a major reduction in staff numbers in March 2007, it ceased supplying audio technologies for PC sound cards, game consoles but focused on other product areas, including involvement with the OpenSL ES standard.
 Following further headcount reductions in 2008, the remaining Sensaura engineers were absorbed into Creative's 3DLabs subsidiary.

 Prior to the acquisition of Sensaura by Creative Technology in 2003, some employees left to form Sonaptic Ltd. Licensing Sensaura's technology, Sonaptic specialized in 3D positional audio for mobile devices.
 In 2007, Wolfson Microelectronics acquired Sonaptic, wanting to expand their reach within the audio market.